bl4ckm4mb4-6/C-school-projects/README.md

 ### 📦 Structured Projects
 * `📂 libreria-persona/` - Didactic example of Encapsulation and Opaque Structs in standard C. Check its internal `README.md` for details!
+* `📂 networking/` - A collection of network tools written in C.  Check its internal `README.md` for details!
 ---

 ## 🛠️ Global Prerequisites